 An individual from the private sector seeking to run for office is required to have experience and ability comparable to that of a chief executive of a company with S$500 million in shareholders’ equity for his most recent 3-year period of service as chief executive.
 Previously, it was S$100 million.

 I would like to clarify that it is not that people dislike Madam Halimah Yacob per se.

-In fact, in the eyes of the average Singaporean, Halimah Yacob pretty much exemplifies the qualities they want to see in an ideal female leader.
+In fact, in the eyes of some Singaporeans, Halimah Yacob pretty much exemplifies the qualities they want to see in an ideal female leader.
 I would call it the “3 Ms” –